Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Less add-on parts

 As part of its sustainability measures, BMW is finding new ways to lower the use of resources, and one of them is reducing add-on parts.
-The global 3 Series EV could have engraved BMW logos and a laser-etched model badge.
-It might not come with add-on styling parts like a rear diffuser or side skirts either.
+The global 3 Series EV is expected to feature engraved BMW logos and laser-etched model badges.
+Furthermore, it might not come with add-on styling parts like a rear diffuser or side skirts either.
 BMW may restrict such elements to configurations (or models) that absolutely can’t do without them, like a potential i3 M, for instance.
-That’s what Domagoj Dukec, Head of BMW Design, suggested while talking about the BMW i Vision Dee:
+That’s what Dukec suggested while talking about the BMW i Vision Dee:

 There are no black trim areas because it doesn’t need that.
 The car itself has a perfect stance and so it feels sporty but without trying too hard and this is somehow what we did in the past, yeah?
 In (E)30, didn’t have a lot.
 It had just nice wheels and that’s it, and somehow we believe that we can go back there.